-Not surprisingly again, much of the mmWave device ecosystem is driven by the need to support US 5G networks but this has started to change in 2020 as other mmWave deployments have taken place during the second half of this year in countries such as Korea and Japan but also in Russia, Singapore and Italy where usage for FWA has started.
+While initial support for the mmWave device ecosystem was driven by the need to support US 5G networks this has started to change in 2020 as other mmWave deployments have taken place during the second half of 2020 in countries such as Korea and Japan but also in Russia, Singapore and Italy where usage for FWA has started.
+In Japan, where all operators have deployed mmWave, in six month, the number of mmWave base stations has increased 6 times from 2,300 in September 2020 to around 8,100 in March 2021.
 While no devices had been announced for n258 (26 GHz) band in December 2019, (the mmWave frequency of choice in Europe (and China) for latter deployments), this band has humbly jumped from 0 to 3 devices in March 2020 to 5 at the end of May 2020, and now 8 by the end of November which for now still remains anecdotal.
-In 2021, the ecosystem for mmWave devices should continue to build up as more countries, including in Europe will start to deploy some mmWave networks.
+In 2021, the ecosystem for mmWave devices should continue to build up as more countries, including in Europe start to deploy some mmWave networks.
 In the last two months, the growth dynamic for mmWave devices has come from the n261 bands used by Verizon Wireless.